-Target different customer groups with unique templates to better understand customer performance.
-Split this group of customers in a single journey, either in a one-time or automated journey.
+Target different shopper groups with unique templates to better understand shopper performance.
+Split this group of shoppers in a single journey, either in a one-time or automated journey.

 Navigate to the flag icon on the left-hand side.